tozd/node-reactive-postgres/README.md

 * [pg-live-query](https://github.com/nothingisdead/pg-live-query) – adds revision columns to sources and additional temporary table which stores information how those revisions map to queries, all this then allows computing changes inside the database, but the approach does not allow
+* [pg-query-observer](https://github.com/Richie765/pg-query-observer) – it seems like a bit cleaned and updated version of `pg-live-select`, but buggy and does not work with multiple parallel queries